 Registering births of children born to unmarried parents

-If you're a parent and not legally married, you may face difficulties in registering the birth of your child.
-If you're unmarried, avoid falling pregnant or giving birth in the UAE as you'll face legal problems ranging from refusal to issue a birth certificate, to arrest and imprisonment.
+If you're unmarried and fall pregnant or give birth in the UAE, you may face legal difficulties that can range from UAE authorities refusing to issue a birth certificate, to arrest and imprisonment.
 You'll also face difficulties in registering a birth if the date of your marriage (with the parent of the child) is less than nine months before the birth of the child, regardless of where conception took place.
 The father may be required to face court before a birth certificate is issued.

 Respect UAE restrictions on consuming and possessing alcohol.
 Limits on duty free importation of liquor are strictly enforced.